 The study wasn’t very long, so we have no outcomes on chronic disease.
 But I’m certain that eating better quality food – oranges and whole-wheat toast, not orange sherbet and toaster pastries – gives us better standing to live a long, healthful life.

 Let’s bring these foods back to the table.

-- Grains: Oats, barley, quinoa, popcorn and products made with HealthSenseTM High Fiber Wheat Flour are among the superstars of the fiber world.
+- Grains: Oats, barley, quinoa, and popcorn are superstars in the fiber world.
 Both whole grains and dietary fiber are linked to less risk of colon cancer, type 2 diabetes and heart disease.
 Some fibers improve the body’s response to insulin and help manage blood sugar.
 And some take the edge off of appetite and are associated with modest weight reductions.
 Fiber also helps prevent constipation and diverticular disease.